papinet/papiNet-API/1.3.0/papiNet-JSON-Style-Guide.md

 ### Rule 6 - Avoid lookup optimization

 When a response contains the reference to something (e.g. a _seller-product_), it MUST only contain the identifier of that thing and any additional information MUST be retrieved via a subsequent lookup.
 There should not be any lookup optimization combining the identifier with additional information.

+### Rule 7 - Array MUST be defined to have at least one element

+When papiNet defines a property of type `array`, papiNet ALWAYS means that this array MUST have at least one element; therefore the constraint `minItems: 1` will always be added.